Vahe1994/SpQR/README.md

 ### W&B logging

-For the sake of convenience one can optionally log the data to `wandb`.
+For the sake of convenience one can optionally log the data to `Weights and Biases` service (wandb).
 Run `pip install wandb` for W&B logging.
-Specify `WANDB_ENTITY`, `WANDB_PROJECT`, `WANDB_NAME` environmental prior to running experiments.
+Specify `$WANDB_ENTITY`, `$WANDB_PROJECT`, `$WANDB_NAME` environment variables prior to running experiments. use `--wandb` argument to enable logging

 # Launching

 ### GPU requirements
 This code was developed and tested using a single A100 GPU with 80GB GPU RAM.
-It may successfully run on GPUs with 32 - 40GB
+It may successfully run on GPUs with 32 - 40GB for perplexity evaluation of up to Llama-65B and Falcon-40B models.
+For LM-Eval-Harness evaluation one needs to have enough GPU memory to place the whole model and then some.

 ### Model downloading
-The code requires the LLaMA model to be downloaded in Hugging Face format and saved locally.
-The scripts below require such model folder path as argument.
+The code requires the LLaMA model to be downloaded in Huggingface format and saved locally.
+The scripts below assume that `$TRANSFORMERS_CACHE` variable points to the Huggingface Transformers cache folder.

 ### Perplexity benchmarks:
 This script compresses the model and then tests its performance in terms of perplexity using WikiText2, C4, and Penn Treebank datasets.

 The command to launch the script should look like this: